yoonha-heo/my-dev-blog/content/blog/TIL/javascriptConcept.md

 ## 1. Explain event delegation

-JS event listeners fire not only on a single DOM element but on **all its decendatns**.
+JS event listeners fire not only on a single DOM element but on **all its decendants**.
 For example, if you add event listeners to ul, you're actually adding event listeners to all of children elements inside ul as well.
 This happens through a process called **event bubbling**

 event.target : The actual element that triggered event<br>
 event.currentTarget : The element with the listener attached